myatbhonesjsu/Lumen/README.md

 ## Overview

 Lumen is an AI-powered skincare assistant iOS application that analyzes skin conditions through photos, tracks progress over time, and provides personalized skincare insights and recommendations.
-The application uses OpenAI GPT-4o for intelligent conversational agents and machine learning for skin condition detection.
+The application uses OpenAI GPT-4o for intelligent agents and machine learning for skin condition detection.

 ## Core Features